iSynthetica/kompastours/wp-content/plugins/cyr2lat/readme.txt

 * Join in on our [Telegram Channel](https://t.me/cyr2lat)

 == Changelog ==

+= 4.2.3 (29.08.2019) =
+* Scoped Symfony polyfill to avoid problems with composer autoloader on some sites.

+= 4.2.2 (28.08.2019) =
+* Added ACF (Advanced Custom Fields) plugin support
+* Added Serbian table
+* Added new filter `ctl_pre_sanitize_filename`
+* Fixed improper encoding of `Ё`, `ё`, `Й`, `й` characters in file names on some Mac computers (old known problem on Mac's)

+= 4.2.1 (23.06.2019) =
+* Fixed problem with sessions
+* Fixed message sequence for conversion of existing slugs.
+* Added php version check to avoid fatal error on activation on old sites.
+* Added vertical tabs in plugin settings.

+= 4.2 (28.05.2019) =
+* Bumped up required php version - to 5.6
+* Added phpunit tests for all php versions from 5.6 to 7.3
+* Fixed php warning during conversion of existing slugs
+* Fixed locale selection during conversion of existing post slugs when WPML is activated
+* Fixed bug with infinite redirection of some slugs after conversion of existing slugs

 = 4.1.2 (22.05.2019) =
 * Fixed bug with fatal error in Cyr_To_Lat_Converter with php 5.2